Margaret Morse

-Margaret Morse is an emerita professor at the University of California, Santa Cruz who taught film and video.
-She is also a well-versed author known for her critical analysis of both United States and European media artists.
-She has a propensity for closed-circuit video installations.
-Much of her work and career revolves around subjects in experimental film, video art, interactive Media and written works looking into our interaction with modern media and digital machines.
+Margaret Morse was an emerita professor at the University of California, Santa Cruz who taught film and video.
+She was also a well-versed author known for her critical analysis of both United States and European media artists.
+She had a propensity for closed-circuit video installations.
+Much of her work and career revolved around subjects in experimental film, video art, interactive Media and written works looking into our interaction with modern media and digital machines.

-Margaret Morse served in a chair position at ISEA2006 Symposium + ZeroOne San Jose: A Global Festival of Art on the Edge, and gave a keynote presentation in which she presented a general overview of how the “umbrella term” of new media or digital art can no longer be applied to many emerging forms of artwork.
+Margaret Morse served in a chair position at ISEA2006 Symposium + ZeroOne San Jose: A Global Festival of Art on the Edge, and gave a keynote presentation in which she presented a general overview of how the "umbrella term" of new media or digital art can no longer be applied to many emerging forms of artwork.

 Life and education

-Morse obtained her Ph.D and M.A. in German Literature and the Philosophy of Film from the University of California, Berkeley where she attended from 1967-1977.
+Morse obtained her Ph.D and M.A. in German Literature and the Philosophy of Film from the University of California, Berkeley where she attended from 1967 to 1977.
 She also received her B.A. in Philosophy from Humboldt University of Berlin, and a B.A. in History, Philosophy, and German at Freie Universität Berlin.
 At the end of her time here Morse would receive a Fulbright Fellowship.
 During this fellowship, Morse would conduct research on women writers and artists in the Cold War era of the German Democratic Republic and their representation in literature and film.

-Between 1979-1991, Margaret worked in multiple teaching positions at the San Francisco State University, the University of San Francisco, and the San Francisco Art Institute.
+Between 1979 and 1991, Margaret worked in multiple teaching positions at the San Francisco State University, the University of San Francisco, and the San Francisco Art Institute.
 She taught in subjects dealing with film and experimental video art.
 In 1980-1982, Margaret worked as an assistant professor at Vanderbilt and dealt with archival research in the Vanderbilt Television archives.
 These archives dealt with early TV news and sports themes and their usage in media.

 In 1987–1990, Morse taught film theory and electronic arts as an assistant professor at the University of Southern California Cinema School.